victorhalla/hasf/README.md

 D | Manduri
 E | Borá, Bugia, Canudo, Mandaçaia MQQ, Mandaguari, Mombucão, Tubi,Tubuna, Uruçu

+# Eletronics
+To date, little is observed in the use of tools and sensors to better understand stingless bees.
+In part because the technology is still very expensive and there is no established standard for it.
+The goal here is to create low-cost electronic equipment that can be easily installed and operated by farmers.
+Initially we have the idea that the equipment can use the follwing modules:
+- LLILYGO® TTGO T-OI Plus ESP32-C3 (Processor - US $5.79)
+- Indoor and outdoor temperature and humidity (Waterproof SHT30 sensor - US $3.75)
+- Box load Cell (Module HX711 - US $1.35)
+- Lithium Battery (16340 - US $2.97)

 # Next Steps
 - [ ] add electronic monitoring of temperature, humidity, etc;
 - [ ] Create a honey driller and extractor;